adibyte95/AI-plays-Flappy-Bird/README.md

 ![game play](https://github.com/adibyte95/Dodge-It/blob/master/media/automate.gif)

 ## Difficulty
-As we play the game the speed with which blocks come increases and aslo the width of the blocks increases
+As we play the game the speed with which blocks come increases and aslo the width of the blocks changes
 <br/>
 <h2>Credits</h2>
 Code is from <a href = "https://www.youtube.com/watch?v=ujOTNg17LjI&list=PLQVvvaa0QuDdLkP8MrOXLe_rKuf6r80KO">this</a> tutorial